 I learned how to make this little number while watching a friend cook it in front of me in Italy.

 Italian cooking philosophy is quality of the ingredients over the complexity of the cooking process.
 This tagliatelle recipe demonstrates it so well.
-Just a few beautiful ingredients produce stellar results!
+Just a few beautiful ingredients produce stellar results and a lovely creamy sauce!

 What is tagliatelle?